 - Premium Juku Curry (プレミアム熟カレー): Complex flavour (mild, medium and hot available on Dokodemo)

-- Zeppin Rich and spicy (medium available on Dokodemo)
+- Zeppin: Rich and spicy (medium available on Dokodemo)

-- S&B Curry Prince (カレーの王子さま) Especially for kids, sweet and mild taste (available on Dokodemo)
+- S&B Curry Prince (カレーの王子さま): Especially for kids, sweet and mild taste (available on Dokodemo)

-Why I always mix different brands?
+The reason why I always mix different brands

 Even though each product has so many different spices, I always mix at least 2-3 different brands.
 Why?
 I don't have logical explanation to it, but I truly believe that one secret of good Japanese curry is jumbling all the different flavours to a certain degree.